-In its submittal of the amendment to this provision, the WVDEP stated that the amendment further defines the definition, and the information was taken from CSR 38-2.
+In its submittal of the amendment to this provision, the WVDEP stated that the amendment further defines the definition, and the information was taken from CSR 38-2, the State's Surface Mining Reclamation Regulations.
+We find this new definition to be substantively identical to the Federal definition of "public building" at 30 CFR 761.5 and can be approved.

 c.
 CSR 199-1-2.37.
 New Subsection 2.37 has been added to define the term "Structure."
-Existing Subsections 2.37,

-2.38, and 2.39 have been renumbered as Subsections 2.38, 2.39, and 2.40.
+Existing Subsections 2.37, 2.38, and 2.39 have been renumbered as Subsections 2.38, 2.39, and 2.40.
 New Subsection 2.37 provides as follows:

 2.37 Structure means any man-made structures within or outside the permit areas which include, but is not limited to: Dwellings, outbuildings, commercial buildings, public buildings, community buildings, institutional buildings, gas lines, water lines, towers, airports, underground mines, tunnels and dams.
 The term does not include structures built and/or utilized for the purpose of carrying out the surface mining operation.

-In its submittal of the amendment to this provision, the WVDEP stated that the definition was taken from CSR 38-2.
+In its submittal of the amendment to this provision, the WVDEP stated that the definition was taken from CSR 38- 2, the State's Surface Mining Reclamation Regulations.
+There is no Federal counterpart definition to the State's new definition of "structure."
+However, we find that the new definition of "structure" is not inconsistent with the Federal use of the term "structure(s)" in the Federal blasting regulations at 30 CFR Parts 816/ 817 and can be approved.

 d.
 CSR 199-1-3.3.b.
-Subsection CSR 199-1-3.3 concerns public notice of blasting operations, and has been amended by adding new Subsection 3.3.b to provide as follows:
+Subsection 3.3 concerns public notice of blasting operations, and has been amended by adding new Subsection 3.3.b to provide as follows: